In this page:

 Reliefs on the northern side of the arch (from a monument to Emperor Hadrian): (left) a sacrifice to Hercules; the young man on the left is perhaps Antinous, the favourite of the Emperor, who was known for his curly hair; (right) a sacrifice to Apollo; the man on the left is perhaps the Emperor, although one would expect him to be portrayed nearer the statue of Apollo

-(left) Reliefs on the northern side of the arch (from a monument celebrating Emperor Marcus Aurelius): (left) the emperor distributes money to the poor; (right) surrender of an enemy; (far right) Musei Capitolini: broken statue of a Dacian prisoner which stood on the arch.
+(left) Reliefs on the northern side of the arch (from a monument celebrating Emperor Marcus Aurelius): a) the emperor distributes money to the poor; b) surrender of an enemy (see a similar relief on Colonna Antonina); (far right) Musei Capitolini: broken statue of a Dacian prisoner which stood on the arch.
 It was replaced by a copy by Pietro Bracci who in 1732 restored the other seven statues

 Eight rectangular reliefs came from a (lost) arch to Emperor Marcus Aurelius built by his son Commodus.
 It was situated near SS.
 Luca e Martina where three other reliefs were found in 1515.
 In the reliefs on the arch the head of the emperor was modified because Marcus Aurelius had curly hair and an elaborate beard.

 The eight statues of Dacian prisoners at the sides of these reliefs came from Foro di Traiano.

 Relief portraying the Sun (above) and the triumph of Constantine in Rome (below).
 The image used as background for this page shows a detail of a relief portraying Constantine distributing subsidies to the poor

 The decoration of the arch was completed with reliefs made for the occasion and portraying events of the 312 campaign against Maxentius (two reliefs can be seen in the historical section of this website).
 Their quality is much lower than that of the reliefs taken from other monuments; it is interesting to observe that two round reliefs were dedicated to the Sun and the Moon; these were not very common themes for the decoration of a Roman monument celebrating an emperor, but Constantine was a devotee of Sol Invictus (Invincible Sun), a belief which was very popular among his soldiers too.